 The processor function will generally use a “bowl.”
 These are generally larger than the blender container, though the average hovers around 40 oz.
 However, the largest blender jars are generally larger than the largest processor bowls.

 Keep in mind, bigger is not always better.
 The bigger the container, the more difficult it will be to find a place for it on your counter top, store when not in use, and the heavier it will be too.
-Ideally, the best blender food processor combos offer a range of containers for different purposes including personal and large sizes.
+Sometimes blender food processor combos offer a range of containers for different purposes including personal and large sizes.

 The two parts of a blender food processor combo where the material is relevant are the containers and the blades.
 While some blender food processor combos may use the same material for each part for manufacturing convenience, different parts provide a different quality experience depending on the material used.

 The container will generally be made from either hard plastic or glass.
 Hard plastic provides a relatively easy cleanup and is less likely to break if it falls.
 However, plastic is also more likely to retain the odors and flavors of the food it contains.
 Moreover, some plastic may contain harmful chemicals like BPA – though, BPA-free plastic is more common among quality products.